 Lay Eucharistic Visitors are licensed by the Bishop, after approval of the Rector and Vestry, to take the Consecrated Elements from a Holy Eucharist celebrated at church to shut-ins and administer Communion to them on behalf of the Parish family.

 This ministry requires training from the Diocesan assigned officer and also Safe Church training.
-For more information speak with Mother Mary.
+For more information speak with Rev. Wilburn.
 You can obtain the license application from this page at the Diocese of Western Massachusetts.

 The application and current schedule for Safe Church Training can be obtained from the Diocesan website at Safe Church or from Mark Andrews, the Parish Safe Church Officer.

 Lectors are responsible for reading the First Lesson in the service.
 This lesson is read from the Lectern in the Chancel of the Church.The Psalmist leads the congregation in the recitation of the Psalm.

 The Ushers greet everyone as they enter the church and make sure that they have the Service Bulletin.
 Ushers also answer any questions visitors may have.
 They bring the Communion Elements at the Offertory to be blessed at the altar and receive the offertory plates, to receive offerings from the congregation and then bring them forward.

 For more information, please speak with Suzanne Chagnon.